tremo123/Ogar-unlimited/README.md

 5. easy verify
 6. Periodic things (pmsg, pcmd, etc..)
 7. mousefilter

-###anything else, you may use as long as you give me credit
+8. plugins

+#####anything else, if you improved it, you dont have to give us credit, or else if you just copied, you must give us credit